chinamike65/hugo-tuolesi/content/book3/book3en.md

 Then, what kind of state is the indestructable nature of karma?

-In the Buddhist scriptures on the retribution of birth and fruit of fate, it says:
+In the Buddhist scriptures on the "retribution of birth and fruit of fate", it says:

+---

 The karma created by sentient beings will not be destroyed for a hundred kalpas.

+---

 That is to say, the good and bad karma we create will not be destroyed even after a hundred kalpas, until the karma is worked out, the result will appear.

 The combination of karma will bring forth the result.

-Good and evil karma is the cause; karma is the factor that is conducive to the maturity of the cause and the resultant result, such as a specific person, thing, environment, condition, etc.
+Good and evil karma is the cause; karma are the conditions that are conducive to the maturity of the cause and the resultant result, such as a specific person, thing, environment, condition, etc.

 When planting wheat, the seed is the cause; soil, watering, and spreading fertilizer are the primary and secondary factors.